You are seeing this page because you are using an unsupported browser.

 Improving energy management practices and reducing associated climate change emissions is a core business strategy at London Stansted.
-In 2010 we achieved the Carbon Trust Standard for our approach to managing and reducing our carbon emissions.
-We have now reviewed and updated our energy strategy with a clear focus on further reducing emissions by reducing energy demand and investing, where appropriate in energy efficient and low carbon technologies.
+In 2018 MAG became the first airport group in the UK to become carbon neutral by reducing energy demand, using power from green sources and offsetting carbon emissions.
+We have now reviewed and updated our energy strategy with a clear focus on further reducing emissions by investing in energy reducing technology and improving airport wide awareness.

 Airports generate large amounts of waste, including a considerable proportion from companies involved in cargo handling, retail, flight catering and aircraft maintenance.
 Each year, we actively try to reduce waste where possible.